-- This precipitate is purified and tested and the required result (concentration or purity of the sample) is obtained.
+- This precipitate is purified and tested, and the required result (concentration or purity of the sample) is obtained.

 Endpoints or Equivalence Point

 This is the stage where the reaction attains completion.
-Endpoints or equivalence points can be also defined as a point in the reactions where the number of equivalents of titrant and titrate becomes equal.
+Endpoints or equivalence points can also be defined as a point in the reactions where the number of equivalents of titrant and titrate becomes equal.

 To detect the endpoint, most of the SP ime and “Indicator” is used.
 The indicator used depends on the type of reaction.

-For example: phenolphthalein or methyl orange can be used for titrations involving acids and bases.
-The indicators indicate the endpoint by changing their colours at the endpoint, sometimes one of the reactants itself can act as an indicator.
+For example, phenolphthalein or methyl orange can be used for titrations involving acids and bases.
+The indicators indicate the endpoint by changing their colours at the endpoint; sometimes, one of the reactants itself can act as an indicator.

 - KMnO4 (Purple)